oatlog/oatlog/doc/report/main.typ

 E-graphs have, however, been used in more specialized domains such as for synthesis of low-error floating point expressions @herbie and for optimization of linear algebra expressions @spores.
 They are also used in eggcc @eggcc, an experimental optimizing compiler for the toy language Bril, and the webassembly-oriented production compiler backend Cranelift @cranelift.
-Cranelift uses the weaker acyclic e-graphs (aegraphs), due to performance problems of full e-graphs.
+Cranelift uses a weaker construct called acyclic e-graphs (aegraphs) due to performance problems of full e-graphs.
 A proliferation of e-graphs within compilers would require them to become faster.

+#TODO[Explain limitations of aegraphs.
+Or not?
+Seems excessive]

 == Datalog and relational databases

 #TODO[e-graphs as relational databases is discovered "recently" provide year/citation]

+#TODO[is this suitable for people who don't know databases or Datalog?]

 Recent developments in e-graphs and equality saturation @relationalematching @eqlog @egglog have shown that adding indexes to e-graph pattern-matching creates a structure that is very similar to